Nice Girls Never Win: How Taylor Swift Got Caught in a Web We All Weave

 But Taylor Swift has been trying to do what Britney and Christina couldn’t.
 She has out grown the nice-girl pants but instead of ripping them off in favor of a red leather jumpsuit, she has declared that capris are in.
 The irony is that Taylor is trying desperately to continue to have “nice” as her defining characteristic at the expense of losing control of this persona.

 We are uncomfortable with people whose one’s defining personality trait is that they are “nice.”
 Not long ago, some of the customers at my bar were discussing how a mutual acquaintance is just “nice.”
 That’s it.
 That’s all she was.
 And neither of them liked her.
 “If being nice is your whole thing, if that’s all that people can say about you, then there’s really not that much there.”
-The two couldn’t think of a single complaint about the girl but it was still apparent that they did not like her.
+The two couldn’t think of a single complaint about the girl but it didn’t matter.
+She kind of sucked.

 This judgement is one we hear often about Swift.
 People can’t point to a certain reason why they don’t like her except that maybe she seems disingenuous.
 Hell, I’ve said that exact thing myself.
 What is really at the heart of all these complaints is that, despite dealing pretty exclusively in being nice, she is unlikeable.
 But there is always a rationale for this.
 People are obsessed with critiquing the authenticity of her niceness.
 (See some write ups here, here, and here.)
 It’s as if when they expose her they will be justified in their dislike for Swift.